zuchaoshen/odr/cran-comments.md

 od.3m functions.
 We also added functions to identify sample allocations for experiments investigating mediation and moderation effects.

-Across operational systems we tested, there are two notes that can be ignored (detailed below).
+Across operational systems we tested, there is one note that can be ignored (detailed below).

 Please help process this package at your convenience!
 Thanks a lot!